-Juan Paulo Mardónez gave a talk on natural terrain production with Quixel Mixer and other tools, shared the heightmap creation process and gave some tips for hiding the tiling marks.
+Juan Paulo Mardónez gave a talk on natural terrain production with Mixer and other tools, shared the heightmap production and the tips for hiding tiling marks.

 I’m Juan Paulo Mardónez, from Chile.
 I’ve been working in 3D since 1994.
 I’m the founder and CEO of Leyenda, an animation and VFX studio located in Santiago, Chile.
 We’ve been working in advertising (TV commercials) since 2001.
 I’m an atypical CEO though… I work and direct within the trenches with my team, so I’m up to date with pretty much every aspect of the 3D pipeline and also, since I’ve done everything you can imagine (modeling, texturing, hair grooming, rigging, lighting, animating, camera layout, compositing. and directing), I understand very well the struggle each artist has to deal with, so my role is to help and support them every day.
 I also do experimental work and try new ideas, like the ones we are talking about here, and then I share them with my team.

 Here’s an example of our work (I was responsible for modeling, scene setup, fur grooming, lighting, and compositing supervision.
 Used Megascans here).